StaffanKonstholm/5E/README.md

         * Mold earth affects 4x the volume
         * Stone shape affects 4x the volume
         * Grease has 4x the area.
 Can be set on fire
+        * Sickening radiance is a 20 foot sphere

       * Spell slots & duration
         * Entangle requires a bonus action